jonxly/SEhot/README.md

    ![](images/cft4_output.png)

 7. Access the backend website via BIG-IP.
 Hint: Bip1subnet1Az1SelfEipAddress
    Check your CFT events for errors or shout for help if it does not load
    ![](images/wsvr.png)

-8. Check Access to F5 UI via Bigip1Url
+8. Check Access to F5 UI (hint: Bigip1Url)
    Check your CFT events for errors or shout for help if it does not load

-9. Set the BIG-IP admin password and then login
+9. Set the BIG-IP admin password (hint: Bip1subnet1Az1SelfEipAddress), and then login
    [https://clouddocs.f5.com/cloud/public/v1/aws/AWS_singleNIC.html#awssingleadmin](https://clouddocs.f5.com/cloud/public/v1/aws/AWS_singleNIC.html#awssingleadmin)

 10. Poke around TMUI like-a-pro, view Network Map, Pool network stats etc
     ![](images/networkmap.png)

 11. Simulate a catastophic outage.
     Simple suggestion is to go into AWS EC2 dashboard and stop your Webserver instance
     Confirm that the website is no longer available

 12. Now Lets fix things.
+    Go back to EC2 dashboard, select your webserver instance > "Launch More Like This"
+    Repeat to launch as many as you like (or can afford).
+    What do you now see in Network Map?

-    Create an Application Service based on the Service Discovery iApp with the following config
+13. Create an Application Service based on the Service Discovery iApp with the following config
     ![](images/sdiapp_settings.png)

-13. Go back to EC2 dashboard, select your webserver instance > "Launch More Like This"
-    Repeat to launch as many as you like (or can afford).

-14. Go into TMUI to see the app self-heal!
+14. Go back to Network Map to see the app self-heal!
     Simple yet awesome :)